30 Most Unsung Pitchers in MLB History

 Bottom Line: Roy Oswalt

-Six times this right-hander received Cy Young Award votes.
-Twice he won 20 games in a season.
+This right-hander received Cy Young Award votes six times.
+Twice, he won 20 games in a season.
 He owned a 5-2 record in the postseason.
 He ranks among or close to the top 100 in win-loss percentage, strikeouts, strikeouts per base on balls ratio and WAR in baseball history.

 By the modern Harold Baines standard, is this guy a first-ballot Hall of Famer or what?